TorusXO/Exported-from-SK/README.md

 Now I'm sharing it with you, so that there could be more 3D arts or animations of our beloved game.

 ## How to copy this large repo:
-You need to add a few adjustments to .gitconfig that is global to your system.
+Download this as a ZIP and use, or if you want to get it through git, then You need to add a few adjustments to .gitconfig that is global to your system.

 Open system console and write: